PatrickKyei/exception/_posts/2022-12-10-google-ux-design-portfolio-project.md

 Hi, my name is Patrick.
 I create digital products that are driven by user experience.

-These case study competions from my partition in various design processes.
-These are intended for academic and reference purpose.
+These are case study completions from my participation in different design challenges.
+They are intended for academic and reference purposes.
 All feedbacks are welcomed.

 Kindly use the **options menu** to view in full screen mode.